OlafenwaMoses/IdenProf/README.md

   <b>>>> DATASHEET FOR IDENPROF</b> <br><br>
   For transparency and accountability on the collection and content of the IdenProf dataset, we have provided a comprehensive datasheet on the dataset .
-The datasheet is based on the blueprint provided in the 2018 paper publication , "Datsheets for Datasets" by Timnit. et al.
+The datasheet is based on the blueprint provided in the 2018 paper publication , "Datasheets for Datasets" by Timnit. et al.
     The datasheet is available via this <b><a href="idenprof-datasheet.pdf" >link</a></b>.

 <br>